 In northern Europe, Christmas was a little different.
 People decorated houses and churches in northern Europe with green plants like holly and ivy.

 What is wassailing?

 Poor young men in England began to visit the houses of richer people at Christmastime and sing Christmas carols (songs).
 (Girls stayed home.)
 People called this “wassailing“.
-They may have done this much earlier, maybe as early as Anglo-Saxon times or even earlier than that.
+They may have done this much earlier, maybe as early as early medieval times or even earlier than that.
 The rich people were expected to give presents, either food, or ale, or money, to the poor men who were singing in their houses or outside their doors.
 It was like trick-or-treating at Halloween today.